Visiting Artist Program

 Four artists will be selected each academic year for a two-month residency at Harvard University in Cambridge, MA (two artists will arrive in the fall and the other two artists will arrive in the spring).
 While our visiting artists are on campus, SAI will support events and exhibits organized in collaboration with specific departments and faculty that align with undergraduate course-content at Harvard.
 Each visiting artist will be required to have an open studio exhibition, where the artist will present a work in progress or completed project.
 Furthermore, the artist should be prepared to give an artist’s talk about their practice.

-Each artist will receive $1,000 USD of discretionary funds (not accounting regional taxes) after their visit.
-This modest discretionary fund is meant to cover the artist’s exhibit-related costs and cultural excursions in the New England area.
-The costs of each artist’s economy travel, accommodation for the residency, and meals will be provided.
+Each artist will receive a stipend to cover exhibit-related costs and cultural excursions in the New England area.
+The costs of each artist’s economy travel, living accommodation for the residency, and meals will be provided.

 To apply, you must be a South Asian artist who works in any medium, and whose practice responds to the social and political developments of the region.
 Special consideration would be accorded to those artists, whose proposals directly relate to SAI’s ongoing research: http://southasiainstitute.harvard.edu/projects/.

 Your country of residence must be within South Asia (Afghanistan, Bangladesh, Bhutan, India, Myanmar, Nepal, Pakistan, or Sri Lanka), with particular preference for artists from Afghanistan, Bangladesh, Bhutan, Myanmar, Nepal, Pakistan, or Sri Lanka, as SAI seeks to create unique opportunities to engage with artists from countries that have less representation at Harvard.
 All candidates must hold a valid passport and be able to apply for the necessary visa.